-Burglary Charges: A burglary occurs when an individual enters a home, business or other privately owned structure with the intent to commit an offense therein.
+A burglary occurs when an individual enters a home, business, or other privately owned structure with the intent to commit an offense therein.
 In the State of Florida, it is a very serious felony.
 Depending upon the circumstances of the burglary, if convicted, you may be sentenced to a prison term ranging from a few years up to a life sentence.

 Grand Theft Charges:

 Grand Theft, unlike burglary, does not have to involve entering into a home or establishment.
-Grand theft occurs when an individual knowingly and intentionally obtains or uses property of another without the victim’s consent or knowledge of a value over $300.00.
-Theft may also be the act of depriving the victim the right to the property or the ability to benefit from the property.
-Grand theft is considered to be a third degree felony and may be punishable up to 5 years in prison.
+Grand theft occurs when an individual knowingly and intentionally obtains or uses a property of another without the victim’s consent or knowledge of a value over $300.000.
+Theft may also be the act of depriving the victim of the right to the property or the ability to benefit from the property.
+Grand theft is considered to be a third-degree felony and may be punishable for up to 5 years in prison.

 As your lawyer we will:

 - Negotiate to have your charges dropped or dismissed

 - Negotiate for a diversion program (when available)